dotnet/AspNetCore.Docs/aspnetcore/security/authentication/cookie.md

 description: Learn how to use cookie authentication without ASP.NET Core Identity.
 monikerRange: '>= aspnetcore-2.1'
 ms.author: riande
-ms.date: 07/06/2019
+ms.date: 07/07/2019
 uid: security/authentication/cookie
 ---
 # Use cookie authentication without ASP.NET Core Identity

 By [Rick Anderson](https://twitter.com/RickAndMSFT) and [Luke Latham](https://github.com/guardrex)

-[ASP.NET Core Identity](xref:security/authentication/identity) is a complete, full-featured authentication provider for creating and maintaining logins.
-However, you can use cookie-based authentication as a standalone authentication provider without ASP.NET Core Identity.
+ASP.NET Core Identity is a complete, full-featured authentication provider for creating and maintaining logins.
+However, a cookie-based authentication authentication provider without ASP.NET Core Identity can be used.
+For more information, see <xref:security/authentication/identity>.

 [View or download sample code](https://github.com/aspnet/AspNetCore.Docs/tree/master/aspnetcore/security/authentication/cookie/samples) ([how to download](xref:index#how-to-download-a-sample))

 For demonstration purposes in the sample app, the user account for the hypothetical user, Maria Rodriguez, is hardcoded into the app.
-Use the Email username `maria.rodriguez@contoso.com` and any password to sign in the user.
+Use the **Email** user name `maria.rodriguez@contoso.com` and any password to sign in the user.
 The user is authenticated in the `AuthenticateUser` method in the *Pages/Account/Login.cshtml.cs* file.
 In a real-world example, the user would be authenticated against a database.

 ## Configuration